Xen xn NICs can't tag VLANs

 they don't show up because they report themselves as not being VLAN-capable.
 Those who have forced their way around the fact that they don't show up have seen major issues.
 There are problems in xn NICs with VLAN tagging that need to be reported and fixed upstream.

-#3 Updated by Grischa Zengel over 4 years ago
+#3 Updated by Grischa Zengel almost 5 years ago

 That's in the code: